Organizer: Francesco Bullo, UC Santa Barbara

 Much recent research has focused on the application of the Banach contraction principle to control and dynamical systems.
 Similarly, key problems in machine learning and dynamical neuroscience can be addressed with these tools.
 Contracting dynamical systems automatically enjoy numerous safety and stability guarantees.
 Moreover, an important complement to these theoretical tools is given by the increasingly-applied theory of monotone operators.
 The workshop will present an extensive list of presentations by leading scientists worldwide on (1) the foundations of contraction theory, (2) theoretical developments for complex networks, including progress on synchronization and scalability, (3) computational advances in the design of contraction metrics and contracting dynamical systems solving optimization problems, and (4) applications to machine learning, planning and robust control.
 Of special interest to the AAC audience will be results on robust stability analysis and control design for deterministic and stochastic systems as well as formal robustness and stability guarantees for various learning-based control problems.

 This workshop will bring together experts of diverse backgrounds to discuss recent theoretical and computational advances, identify emerging challenges, and discuss rapidly-developing application opportunities.
 The workshop should be of interest to both junior and senior researchers interested in theoretical and computational advances in systems, control, and learning.
 A recent successful tutorial session at the 2021 IEEE CDC confirms the interest of the control community in these topics.
-If approved by the ACC leadership, a tutorial pre-workshop event will be offered to attendees, based upon a recent freely-available textbook: URL.

 Speaker: Zahra Aminzare, University of Iowa